 An orientation for students is provided at the beginning of each program.
 Specific time and content will be determined by each program director.
+Attendance is mandatory.

 Parking

 Parking must be in a designated area.
 This applies to the college and any facilities that the college may use for classroom, externship, clinical, or other school activity.